 Following analysis undertaken on Fathom-Japan’s future scenarios, our researchers estimate a 1.93°C increase in Japan’s temperature by 2050.

-Research and validation Fathom-Japan benefits from an impressive portfolio of award winning research and methodologies spanning two decades.
+Research and validation Fathom’s Japan Flood Map benefits from an impressive portfolio of award winning research and methodologies spanning two decades

-The methodologies implemented within the Fathom-Japan model have undertaken extensive validation.
+The methodologies implemented within Fathom-Japan have undertaken extensive validation.
 This research, has been published in leading peer-reviewed journals and has provided continuous validation to Fathom’s unique flood modelling techniques.

 Working alongside academic partners, Fathom has ensured that a broad range of expertise and data has been considered when developing Fathom-Japan.
 This includes the use of data from the Global Hydrodynamics Lab, which is part of the U-Tokyo Global Hydrology Group in the Institute of Industrial Science at the University of Tokyo.